haleanana/haleananaresume/README.md

 <li>During responsiveness testing, the content seem to have a right margin on the smaller screen.
 This disappears when you change screensizes multiple times.</li>
 </ul>

+Update: Fixed this issue by setting margin left and right to 0.

 <h3>Deployment</h3>